Obsessive Compulsive Disorder (cont.)

 IN THIS ARTICLE

-OCD Symptoms and Signs
+Obsessive Compulsive Disorder Symptoms and Signs

 Examples of compulsions include counting, repeating words or actions (for example, checking locks or hand washing), arranging things according to rigid rules, and praying.
 These behaviors are done for the purpose of preventing or decreasing anxiety or preventing an unrealistic dreaded event.
 An example of an unrealistic dreaded event is becoming ill if hands are washed less than once every half hour.
 The symptoms of OCD either significantly interfere with the sufferer's daily routine or functioning (for example, causing insomnia or difficulty concentrating at work), cause significant stress, or take up a lot of time.